 Nothing was off-limits for Gadsby, covering topics from Trump, the #MeToo movement and the cultural and political positioning of the straight cisgender man in the modern arena, among others.
 The show deals with jokes about her personal life.
 Ranging from living in the small island of Tasmania to jokes about her queer life she has branded as “lesbian content.”

 Throughout the show, Gadsby claims she’s quitting comedy.
 She has to.
 But Gadsby’s not quitting for the sake of it.
 Self-deprecating humor is where the comedians’ flaws and insecurities are made the subject.
 A number of comedians have dominated the brand.
 One of the most notable ones is Louis C.K.
 His favorite subject is masturbation and we can see him simulating the action onstage.
 Accounts from multiple women surfaced last year in light of the #MeToo movement.
 They referred to Louis C.K pleasuring himself in front of younger female comedians.
 We suppose there’s that.

-When someone like Hannah exists in the margins of society perform self-deprecating humor, it is not humility, but rather humiliation.
+When someone like Hannah exists in the margins of society to perform self-deprecating humor, it is not humility but rather humiliation.

-She has a parting advice to straight men might be having a hard time navigating through the world where they’re not the only ones being listened to, “Pull your fucking socks up,” she says.
+She has a parting advice to straight men who might be having a hard time navigating the world where they’re not the only ones being listened to, “pull your fucking socks up,” she says.
 “How humiliating—fashion advice from a lesbian.
 That is your last joke.”

-As a queer woman navigating in a patriarchal society, my identity and experience is strengthened by Nanette to take our story and tell it on our own accord.
+As a queer woman navigating a patriarchal society, my identity and experience are strengthened by “Nanette” to take our story and tell it on our own accord.
 Outrageously hilarious, definitely life-changing piece of art–that’s how I like my comedy.

 You know what’s cool?
 Newsletters.
 Get exclusive updates on everything SCOUT through our newsletter.
 Sign up here.